 that was worth love from You

-Or if you are more the traditional sort, maybe you hear the soundtrack of Amazing Grace that saved a wretch like me or When nothing else could help – Love lifted me.
+Or if you are more the traditional sort, maybe you can hear the music of Amazing Grace that saved a wretch like me playing in your head.

 Dr. Boring goes on to comment how:

 First Peter sees the church as a “chosen race” and a “holy people” not on the basis of nature, genetics, or social standing but by the act of God.

 Our testimony, therefore, is the declaration of God’s saving acts in history, from creation to eschaton – the completion and culmination of all things.